 Happy clients – not by coincidence!

 There are many real estate agents on the Silver Coast in Portugal but there is no other that combine the local expertise in real estate with international network and unique knowledge of web-based marketing.
 We help you before the decision, during the purchase process and also afterwards with our After-Sales services.
 If you are thinking of selling your property you should know that potential clients will find the objects on our website even outside of Portugal.
-We know SEO (Search Engine Optimization), we market in Swedish for Sweden and reach the rest of Europe in English and French.
+We know SEO (Search Engine Optimization), we market in Swedish for Sweden and reach the rest of Europe in English and German.

 Welcome to Portugal Agent – whether you’re buying or selling!

-Niklas Forsén, Co-founder
+Niklas Forsén, Founder

 Why did we start Portugal Agent?
 And how did we end up with the team we have?
 Both the local expertise as well as the team from Sweden?Read more about our story